 \subsection{\textsl{Gaia} Early Data Release 3: The \textsl{Gaia} Catalogue of Nearby Stars (GCNS)}

-In this work, we utilize the catalog that \textsl{Gaia} Early Data Release 3 (EDR3) provides which contains all the objects with reliable astrometry and non-zero probabilities of being within 100~pc from the sun, which will be referred to as the \textsl{Gaia} Catalogue of Nearby Stars \citep[GCNS; ][]{collaborationGaiaEarlyData2021b} hereafter.
-The catalog includes over 330,000 objects in the 100-pc solar neighbourhood.
-We check the photometry, astrometry and completeness of sources the GCNS catalog before we get to detailed analysis of the initial mass function (IMF) embedded in the data.
+In this work, we utilize the catalogue from the \textsl{Gaia} Early Data Release 3 (EDR3), which contains all objects with reliable astrometry and non-zero probabilities of being within 100~pc of the Sun; this will be referred to as the \textsl{Gaia} Catalogue of Nearby Stars \citep[GCNS; ][]{collaborationGaiaEarlyData2021b} hereafter.
+The catalogue includes over 330,000 objects in the 100-pc solar neighbourhood.
+We assess the photometry, astrometry, and completeness of sources in the GCNS catalogue before proceeding to detailed analysis of the initial mass function (IMF) embedded in the data.

 For the $G$-, $G_{\rm{BP}}$- and $G_{\rm{RP}}$-band apparent magnitude provided in the catalog, three corrections/problems are taken into account \citep{rielloGaiaEarlyData2021}: